Gothic Flower Tattoos

-Another problem the facial hair, which appears to intrude into the nose and mouth area of the skull.
-Add covering up with a shirt on the lower part of the tattoo, and really is a significant display problem for the tattoo.
+Another problem is the facial hair, which appears to intrude into the nose and mouth area of the skull.
+Add covering up with a shirt on the lower part of the tattoo, and there really is a significant display problem for the tattoo.

 Half Sleeve Gothic Flower Tattoo